usgpo/uslm/docs/2_1_0/generated-by-merging/USLM-User-Guide-v2_1_0.md

 # 14 Notes Model
 # 14.1 Concept

 Notes are found throughout the United States Code and other legislative documents.
 USLM defines a flexible model to support all the different types of notes that are found.
-In version 2.0, the note model has been significantly enhanced to accommodate the broader variety of notes found in different document types (enhanced in v2.0).
+In version 2.0, the note model has been significantly enhanced to accommodate the broader variety of notes found in different document types .

-## 14.2 Note Categories (enhanced in v2.0)
+## 14.2 Note Categories

 USLM version 2.0 introduces two fundamental categories of notes based on their rendering behavior: